CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ### The Ideal Task
 Stories dependent on each other will slow down development.
 These dependent stories make for a waterfall process.
-The goal is neatly fitting independent stories.
+The goal is fitting independent stories.
 We want small pull requests that are easy to review and merge.
 Independent scoped work enables parallelized tasks.
 To succeed, make sure the ask is well-defined.

 ### Complicating Factors